SPACeR: Self-Play Anchoring with Centralized Reference Models

 Developing autonomous vehicles (AVs) that can safely and smoothly share the road with human drivers is a fundamental challenge.
 The difficulty lies not only in ensuring safety and efficiency, but also in producing human-like behavior: policies must be predictable, socially aware, and capable of interacting effectively in complex multi-agent environments.
 To achieve this, it is essential to build realistic simulation policies that AVs can interact with in scalable, closed-loop testing before deployment on real roads.

-Simulation policies must satisfy two key requirements: (1) realism—behaving like humans, and (2) reactivity—responding meaningfully to other agents.
+Simulation policies must satisfy two key requirements: realism and reactivity.
+Realism refers to human-like behavior, while reactivity captures meaningful responses to other agents.
 These properties enable AVs to handle interactive, multi-agent scenarios.
 Broadly, there are two paradigms for constructing such policies: imitation learning and self-play reinforcement learning (RL).

-Imitation learning starts from expert demonstrations, where recent advances include using tokenized models \cite{wu2024smart, catk} to generate realistic multi-agent behaviors or recently, diffusion models \cite{jiang2024scenediffuser}.
+Imitation learning starts from expert demonstrations, with recent advances including tokenized models \cite{philion2024trajeglish, wu2024smart, zhang2024closed_catk} and diffusion models \cite{ctg++, jiang2024scenediffuser} to generate realistic multi-agent behaviors.
 The key advantage of imitation learning is that it learns directly from the human data distribution, producing realistic behavior.
-However, such approaches struggle in reactive settings, and often require large, computationally heavy models that limit scalability that limit scalability, as we will demonstrate in \cref{sec:exp:humanlike}.
+However, such approaches struggle in reactive settings and often require computationally heavy models such as Transformer-based architectures that limit scalability, as we demonstrate in \cref{exp:policy_eval}.